Daily sanctions checks with

 Direct access to leading database providers.

 360 Screenings connects to your preferred data provider: LSEG World-Check, Dow Jones Risk & Compliance Database, LexisNexis WorldCompliance Data, Moody's GRID.
-You decide which of the Big Four is relevant to you.
-Or which combination.
+You decide which Big 4 to use.
+Or a combination.

 APIs designed by compliance specialists.

 Integrate in days, not months.
-Our sanctions screening APIs were developed by domain experts.
+Our sanctions screening APIs were co-developed by domain experts.
 They expose only those endpoints actually needed for efficient name screening and meaningful regulatory reporting.

 Seamless integration into a robust compliance case manager.